GabbyNorth/CS361Microservice/README.md

 ## Description

 This generator microservice produces a random string of a specified length.
-The characters include all lowercase and uppercase letters of the alphabet and a random number of spaces in the set.
+The characters include all uppercase letters of the alphabet and a random number of spaces in the set.

 ## Getting Started